iSiddharth20/LLM-Chatbot/CONTRIBUTING.md

-# Ollama-FastAPI-LlamaIndex
+# Completely Local/Offline LLM Chatbot on your System

 ---

-Thank you for considering contributing to `Ollama-FastAPI-LlamaIndex`!
+Thank you for considering contributing to this Project!
 Your contributions help improve this project and make it better for everyone.

 ---